8 Classic Vegetarian Recipes from Chennai's Culinary Scene

 Served best with rice, and paruppu usili.

-No Tamil meal could be considered complete with rasam.
+No Tamil meal could be considered complete without rasam.
 Featuring a light and brothy texture and a tart flavor, it can be both a palate cleanser and comfort food.

 Key Points:

-• The base is either tamarind, tomatoes, or pepper.
+- The base is either tamarind, tomato, or pepper.

-You can drink it like soup or mix with a small bit of rice.
+You can drink it like soup or mix it with a small bit of rice.

 6. Poriyal (Vegetables stir-fried with Coconut)